Glenn Miller: Memorial Tree – An American Holly

 A living memorial to the entire unit can be seen from Miller's marble memorial.
-Using military date style, the "Major Glenn Miller Army Air Forces Orchestra in service from 20 March 1943 – 15 January 1946" is carved in the black granite marker in front of an American Holly tree.
-The marker has etchings of a trombone and the patches of Supreme Headquarters, Allied Expeditionary Force (SHAEF) and the Army Air Forces (AAF) on it.
+Using military date style, the "Major Glenn Miller Army Air Forces Orchestra in service from 20 March 1943 – 15 January 1946" is carved in the black granite marker in front of an American holly tree.
+The marker has etchings of a trombone and the patches of Supreme Headquarters, Allied Expeditionary Force (SHAEF) and the AAF on it.
 Before it was carved in stone, the military band's title was verified by Norman Leyden who was an arranger and clarinetist in the Major Glenn Miller Army Air Forces Orchestra.
 The name was also confirmed by Kathy Shenkle (Air Force, Army, and Arlington National Cemetery historian), C.F.
 Alan Cass, curator of the Glenn Miller Archives at the University of Colorado at Boulder, the Glenn Miller Birthplace Society president, and other historians and band members for the US Army and US Air Force.

 Located in Section 13 along Wilson Drive, the tree was dedicated on the 50th anniversary of Miller's death, December 15, 1994.
 The American Holly is meant to remind visitors of the tune "American Patrol".
 Taps was sounded at the wreath ceremony, memorial service and tree dedication.
 A moment of silence took place both at Arlington, Virginia, and in Cambridge, England.
 The Secretary of the Air Force was the main speaker.
 Attendees included Sergeant Emanuel Wishnow (viola), other unit veterans, Miller's family, military service members, US senators, Glenn Miller Archives founder and curator C.F.
 Alan Cass, and members of the Glenn Miller Birthplace Society.
 The Jazz Ambassadors of the US Army Field Band performed at the luncheon at Fort Myer that followed the ceremony.
 One of Miller's trombones was displayed on stage.
 The Airmen of Note and the Army Blues had performances elsewhere during the day.
 The US Air Force Band (with their orchestra) played a 50th anniversary memorial concert that night and on tour for the next year.
 The Coast Guard Band and Marine Corps Band commanders joined the other bands in sending written greetings.
-On the 75th anniversary on December 15, 2019, Ms. Kathy Shenkle represented them all at a wreath ceremony there with wreaths provided by Wreaths Across America.
+On the 75th anniversary on December 15, 2019, Kathy Shenkle represented them all at a wreath ceremony there with wreaths provided by Wreaths Across America.